Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

 # Select an offer

-The *POS* module offers several ways to select an offer or to search for it.
+The *POS* module offers several ways to select an offer, to search for it, to prepare further actions, or to ensure the protection of minors.
 You may select an offer by the following:
 - Quickselect, see [Select by QuickSelect](#select-by-quickselect).
 - Name, see [Select by name](#select-by-name).
 - Number, see [Select by number](#select-by-number).

-The different options are described in the following.

 ## Use single scan

 If the same offer is selected more than once, it is displayed in the bill list as one line item with the corresponding quantity indication.
-Optionally, you can use the single scan feature.
+Optionally, you can use the single scan feature before you select the offers.
 By using it, each offer is listed as a single line item in the bill list, even if it is the same offer.
-This allows you to treat each product in the bill list individually, for instance, to apply an individual discount.
+This allows you to treat each offer in the bill list individually, for instance, to apply an individual discount.

 #### Prerequisites